jonixmobile/VinylOS/README.md

 # VinyleOS

-The host Machine nees GCC, Perl, ncurses and grub.
+The host Machine needs GCC, Perl, ncurses and grub.